Skip to content

 testdb.table2

-Run XtraBackup with both --tables-file and --databases.
-Do not list the database of those specific tables in --databases; --tables-file supplies the table list for that database.
-List only the databases you want in full (for example, system databases):
+Run XtraBackup with --tables-file and --databases.
+Omit the database that owns the partial list from --databases; the file carries that scope.
+Name only the databases you want in full (typically the system schemas):

 xtrabackup --backup --tables-file=tables.txt --databases="mysql,performance_schema,sys" --target-dir=/data/backups/